University of Prince Edward Island: Student Union

+The UPEI Student Union publishes the school newspaper called The Cadre, which gained attention by becoming one of the first Canadian publications to print the controversial Muhammad cartoons from the Jyllands-Posten.

 Residence

-UPEI accommodates 434 students in three residences, Bill and Denise Andrew Hall, Blanchard Hall, and Bernardine Hall.
+The University of Prince Edward Island provides student accommodations in four different residence buildings on campus: Bill and Denise Andrew Hall, Blanchard Hall, Bernardine Hall, and a mixed-use Performing Arts Centre and Residence.
 Bill and Denise Andrew Hall has two-room suites with single bedrooms.
 In Blanchard Hall, each suite has two single bedrooms with a kitchenette and a living room.
 Bernardine Hall (known as "Bernie" to the students) offers suites with two double bedrooms and a shared bathroom.
 Although the hall is co-ed, one floor is female-only.

+Opened in 2023, the Performing Arts Centre and Residence features two towers of residence apartments and lounges with classroom space and a 400-seat auditorium on the main floor.